Blokart: Design

 The basic model, including wheels, mast and sail, weighs only 29 kg and can be dismantled in a few minutes without tools, and all parts packed into a carry-case.
 The high degree of portability allows them to be transported by car, or carried as luggage on a plane.
 Unlike many other land yachts, the Blokart is steered using the hands via a centrally mounted bar directly coupled to the front wheel.
 This, along with its compact size, makes it highly maneuverable, and able to be used in small urban areas such as carparks or tennis courts.

 Blokarts have four standard sail sizes, 2.0m, 3.0m, 4.0m and 5.5m, with sail size choice being dependent on wind strength and weight of the sailor.
 Heavier sailors require larger sails, and smaller sails are more efficient in stronger winds.
 Blokarts can be safely operated in urban settings and by children as young as 8 years old and at speeds similar to a wheelchair.
 Professionals on closed circuits have reached speeds of more than 100 km/h on land and up to 130 km/h on ice.
-A side-car accessory or "Shadow" can be added to carry a passenger and a specialized seatbelt enables a quadrapalegic passenger to safely ride with an experienced sailor.
+A side-car accessory or "Shadow" can be added to carry a passenger and a specialized seatbelt enables a tetraplegic passenger to safely ride with an experienced sailor.
 Blokarts can also be joined head-to-tail together using a "Deuce" bar and multiple can be joined in this way to create long trains.